Ger/Hist 278, Spring 2022: Medieval Answers to Modern Problems: 7 1/2 weeks course, all asynchronous

 You must use this format!
 Otherwise loss of points.

-3. Portfolio: 25%: Focus on one of the texts we discussed in class and explore its cultural-historical context.
+3. Portfolio: 20%: Focus on one of the texts we discussed in class and explore its cultural-historical context.
+You are required to create one folder with all material in it, such as a PDF, which you then upload as one file to D2L! (new)

 A. Find a relevant image (painting), must be at least 800 dpi (scan, photograph, etc.).
 First step: identify your text, determine the time period.
 Go to the library, find a book dealing with the history of art of that period.
 Search for the image there.
 Only then: search in ARTstore, on the library webpage, search for a relevant book on art history, identify a contemporary image, scan it in, take a photo, etc. Provide information on the artist, title, date and where you got the image from.
-(15 pts)
+I need you to consult library resources, and embed the artist in his/her time.
+Specify what the author of your study has informed you about (so, the picture itself 10, the background information 5 pts, for a total of 15 pts)

 B. Image of a relevant building reflecting the specific time period, language, and culture (provide an image, again, min.
 800 dpi).
 The image can be scanned from a book using the UA Libraries book scanner, copy and pasted from ARTstor or other library source or from the Web.
 Provide information on the artist, title, date and where you got the image from.
-(15 pts)
+You are required to do a little more research on the building, so a simple copy and paste process is not good enough here.
+I would prefer if you copied the image from a printed source.
+(Same here: background: 10, picture itself 5 pts, for a total of 15 pts)

 D. Create a bibliography using, as your starting point, a relevant monograph held in the library (nothing earlier than 1980).
-Put the bibliographical information on top of the page.
+Put the bibliographical information of this book on the top of the page.
 Identify the major references in the book, that is, in the foot- or endnotes, or then in the bibliography.
 That means: Identify which sources your author uses most commonly.
 Once you have realized that, put together this list of 5 major titles to which the author has regularly referred to (not prior to 1960).
 I do not expect you to engage much with them, since this is only a bibliographical exercise, but feel free to read deeper.
-Simply put, just a bibliography of the 5 most commonly cited secondary sources.
-Use the Chicago style, as outlined above (10 pts)
+However, you must copy either a direct quote used by your primary author or his/her comments about the studies.
+Simply put, just a bibliography of the 5 most commonly cited secondary sources, and indicate how your primary author referred to those previous studies.
+Use the MLA style, as outlined above (10 pts)

 E. Create a bibliography using, as your starting point, an online bibliographical database (MLA, Iter, IMB, etc.), consisting of at least 5 major studies pertaining to your primary author/poet.
 (10 pts) (nothing prior to 2000, please)

-For D and E you are only required to identify those titles and to list them alphabetically.
+For D and E you are required to identify those titles and to list them alphabetically.
 But still, provide the full bibliographical information according to the MLA model.
+And copy a statement/quote.

 G. For expedient library research, see this tutorial.

-I. Put the entire portfolio into an appropriate folder, create subcategories, provide a table of contents, print out the various bibliographies, print the images, and submit the critical summary.
-10 pts for mechanics, organization, stylistics, etc.
+I. Put the entire portfolio into an appropriate folder, create subcategories, provide a table of contents and submit the critical summary.
+10 pts for mechanics, organization, stylistics, etc. (but now all digitally, upload to D2L)

-LATE SUBMISSION: Papers must be submitted on time and as a print-out, late submissions are not permitted (except with valid excuse).
+LATE SUBMISSION: Papers must be submitted on time, late submissions are not permitted (except with a really valid excuse).

 We will be using the Top Hat (www.tophat.com) classroom response system in class.
 You will be able to submit answers to in-class questions using Apple or Android smartphones and tablets, laptops, or through text message.